- Townsville: February

 Graduate Diploma (AQF Level 8)

-Completion of qualifications recognized as equivalent to the above.
+completion of qualifications recognised as equivalent to the above.

 Minimum English language proficiency requirements